-- Prioritize spring-run Chinook salmon for reintroduction. - Control the number and timing of fall-run Chinook salmon released to the Restoration Area. - Construct weirs or alter the flow regime to prevent fall-run Chinook salmon from spawning in the same area as spring-run Chinook salmon. - Abandon the criterion and allow fish to develop the run-timing best adapted to the Restoration Area. - Other actions identified as a result of M&E.
+- Prioritize spring-run Chinook salmon for reintroduction. - Control the number and timing of fall-run Chinook salmon released to the Restoration Area. - Construct weirs or alter the flow regime to prevent fall-run Chinook salmon from spawning in the same area as spring-run Chinook salmon. - Other actions identified as a result of M&E.